Glacier: Glacial geology

+Erosion

 Glaciers erode terrain through two principal processes: plucking and abrasion.

 As glaciers flow over bedrock, they soften and lift blocks of rock into the ice.
 This process, called plucking, is caused by subglacial water that penetrates fractures in the bedrock and subsequently freezes and expands.
 This expansion causes the ice to act as a lever that loosens the rock by lifting it.
 Thus, sediments of all sizes become part of the glacier's load.
 If a retreating glacier gains enough debris, it may become a rock glacier, like the Timpanogos Glacier in Utah.

 Abrasion occurs when the ice and its load of rock fragments slide over bedrock and function as sandpaper, smoothing and polishing the bedrock below.
 The pulverized rock this process produces is called rock flour and is made up of rock grains between 0.002 and 0.00625 mm in size.
 Abrasion leads to steeper valley walls and mountain slopes in alpine settings, which can cause avalanches and rock slides, which add even more material to the glacier.
 Glacial abrasion is commonly characterized by glacial striations.
 Glaciers produce these when they contain large boulders that carve long scratches in the bedrock.
 By mapping the direction of the striations, researchers can determine the direction of the glacier's movement.
 Similar to striations are chatter marks, lines of crescent-shape depressions in the rock underlying a glacier.
 They are formed by abrasion when boulders in the glacier are repeatedly caught and released as they are dragged along the bedrock.The rate of glacier erosion varies.
 Six factors control erosion rate: